Department of Curriculum Studies

 Mentorship: The development of a mentorship system for the professional development of teaching students during teaching practice.

-Follow the links below to view the curricula in the Faculty's Calendar -
+Follow the links to view the curricula on the Faculty's Calendar.

 Postgraduate Diploma* in Higher Education (Teaching and Learning) (PGDipHE (T&L))